Heat Safety Risks: High Temperatures and Heat-Related Illnesses

 - Avoiding high-fat, heavy lunches

-Signs and symptoms of heat risks
+Signs and Symptoms of Heat Illness

 It’s important to recognize how often you go to the restroom, as this could be a sign of heat-related illnesses.
 For more information on how to determine if you are dehydrated, see the infographic provided by the U.S. Army Public Health Command.

-Early signs of heat exhaustion include: dizziness, headache, lethargy, muscle cramping and nausea/vomiting.
+Early signs of heat exhaustion include: dizziness, headache, lethargy, muscle cramping, and nausea/vomiting.

 - Relocate to a cooler location